hip911/api-gateway-secure-pet-store/API-Workshop/workshop-parts/Part2--APImanagement.md

 ![aws elasticache](./img/aws_elasticache_endpoint.png)

-3. In the `s-function.json` file for `authorizer function` you will see a `SNS_TOPIC_ARN` property.
+3. In the `s-function.json` file for `authorizer` function you will see a `SNS_TOPIC_ARN` property.
 Leave it like it is for now, we will come back to it later.
 4. In the `s-function.json` you have a `vpc` section, too.
-Replace it with the securitygroup and the subnets we have created before.
+Replace it with the security group and the subnets we have created before.
 The VPC section should look like this now:

 	```
 	"vpc": {
 	   "securityGroupIds": ["ID_OF_SECURITY_GROUP"],
 	   "subnetIds": ["ID_OF_SUBNET","ID_OF_ANOTHER_SUBNET"]
    }
 	```
 This part of the configuration assigns a VPC to the Lambda function, so it can communicate with Elasticache.